cxcloud/cxcloud-documentation/manual-deployment-guideline/deploying-services.md

 ### Deployment Basics

-CX Cloud makes it really easy for you to deploy any Docker-based service.
+In addition to Core Services, CX Cloud makes it really easy for you to deploy any Docker-based service.
 You just need to follow a few simple steps to deploy a service:

 * Make sure your project has a `Dockerfile` \(this is just an example\):